Demo

 WORK SCHEDULE/COMPENSATION

-Successful candidates will work under a 6-month probationary period.
+Successful candidates will be subject to a 6-month probationary period.

 Salary starts at $42,000 with an automatic increase to $47,000 after successful completion of the six-month probationary period.
 The District will consider relevant experience and education when making a determination on the starting salary for any particular candidate.
-While not guaranteed, the District is currently offering an additional $6,000 in annual retention bonuses paid out on quarterly installments to all full-time District employees.
+While not guaranteed, the District is currently offering an additional $6,000 in annual retention bonuses, paid in quarterly installments, to all full-time District employees.

 Normal workweek is 8:00 a.m. to 4:00 p.m.
-Monday through Friday, including a 1 hour paid lunch period with occasional evening and weekend hours as special conditions, meetings or projects arise.
+Monday through Friday, with a 1-hour paid lunch period, and occasional evening and weekend hours as special conditions, meetings, or projects arise.
 Flexible scheduling is available after successful completion of a probationary period.

 Salary : $6,000 - $42,000